I enjoy having a clean home, so I've worked hard to develop strategies and schedules to keep it that way.

 Deep Cleaning Your Home

 Once you are done, you can follow my weekly cleaning schedule to keep it sparkling and beautiful.
-You will be amazed to discover how much a clean home positively affects your mood and those in your family.
+You will be amazed to discover how much a clean home positively affects your mood and those of your family.

-Day 1: How to Deep Clean Your Kitchen
+Day 1: Deep Clean Your Kitchen

 Your kitchen needs a general cleaning every night after supper.
 For the deep cleaning, you need to focus on the large appliances, as well as all kitchen surfaces.
 Here are some items that will need special attention:

-- Refrigerator - Starting at the top, take everything out, cleaning each shelf as you go.
+- Refrigerator: Starting at the top, take everything out, cleaning each shelf as you go.
 If a shelf is removable, take it out and clean it with warm soapy water.
 Most drawers are removable and should also be washed this way.
 Don't forget the small shelves inside the door.
 Wipe down the outside of the fridge, paying special attention to the handles.

-- Microwave - Take out any removable trays and wash in warm, soapy water.
+- Microwave: Take out any removable trays and wash in warm, soapy water.
 Wipe out and scrub if necessary with an all-purpose cleaner.

-- Small appliances - Clean out all the crumbs in your toaster and toaster oven.
+- Small appliances: Clean out all the crumbs in your toaster and toaster oven.
 Wipe down the surfaces of all small appliances.

-- Cabinets, shelves, drawers - Grab a damp rag and clean spots, spills and splatters with an all-purpose cleaner like Fantastic.
+- Cabinets, shelves, drawers: Grab a damp rag and clean spots, spills, and splatters with an all-purpose cleaner like Fantastic.
 This is a job kids can help with.

-- Counter-tops - remove everything from the counters and wipe down with an all-purpose cleaner.
+- Countertops: Remove everything from the counters and wipe down with an all-purpose cleaner.

-Day 2: How to Deep Clean Your Bathrooms
+Day 2: Deep Clean Your Bathrooms

-- Showers/tubs - If you have a shower caddy, take it out and wash it.
+- Showers/tubs: If you have a shower caddy, take it out and wash it.
 It may even need to be replaced.
-Clean the shower head with an old toothbrush and bathroom cleaner, like Soft Scrub.
-You may need some heavy duty cleaners for soap scum build-up or mildew stains.
+Clean the showerhead with an old toothbrush and bathroom cleaner, like Soft Scrub.
+You may need some heavy-duty cleaners for soap scum build-up or mildew stains.
 The toothbrush works well on tub jets and other small, hard-to-reach places.

-- toilet - Squirt some cleaner into the toilet, swish it around with the toilet brush, and leave it to soak awhile to fight any stains.
+- Toilet: Squirt some cleaner into the toilet, swish it around with the toilet brush, and leave it to soak awhile to fight any stains.

-- cabinets and drawers - wipe down with an all-purpose cleaner.
+- Cabinets and drawers: Wipe down with an all-purpose cleaner.

-Day 3: How to Deep Clean Your Bedrooms
+Day 3: Deep Clean Your Bedrooms

 If your bedrooms have already been decluttered, then this job will not take too long.
 The dust bunnies have nowhere to hide.
 These are a few tips for deep cleaning bedrooms: